cacttus/BR2/project/devlog.md

 *2/17/2020*

-* So, after 2400 errors, and counting, I think it's best to revert the changes to passing around the GLContext, and using Gu, and some contextual variables for Context and Camera I barrelled into this change, and broke too many things.
+* So, after 2400 errors, and counting, it is best to revert the changes to passing around the GLContext, and using Gu, and some contextual variables for Context and Camera.
 This will require too much testing to fix, and most of the changes are not necessary, for instance:
 	* ActiveCamera is the same as Gu::getcamera, as only 1 camera can ever be active.
 So replacing Gu::getCamera EVERYWHERE is silly.
 	* There will be ONE main GLContext.
 If we need new windows, we'll create new GLContexts, right.